Why you should really pay attention to where you get your CBD

 Always make sure you buy CBD oil and products from a company that you trust.
 Do your research here!
 Make sure the company is established and has been around for a little while.
 Although the law doesn’t currently require 3rd party testing, many companies, like Grön CBD, conduct independent testing and include test results on each and every product.

-In fact, Grön CBD doesn’t even derive their CBD from hemp, which makes the entire problem so much easier.
-Their CBD comes from an invasive plant species combined with citrus peel, so hemp never even enters the equation.
+In fact, Grön uses a pretty advanced isolation process that guarantees there will be absolutely no THC in their tinctures and chocolates, and they have the tests to back up their claims.
 I’ve also read that some companies are now deriving CBD from a specific type of hops (yes, the stuff that flavors beer!).
-Definitely give these companies a look if hemp derived CBD is something that makes you nervous.
+Definitely give these companies a look if THC is something you are worried about.

 The bottom line is this: CBD itself won’t make you fail a drug test, but the THC that can accompany hemp-derived CBD oil can under certain circumstances.
 If you are in a profession where a failed drug test could ruin your career, I highly advise that you make sure your CBD oil is coming from a reputable company.
-Better yet, go with an option like Grön CBD that derives their products from a non-hemp source.
+Better yet, go with an option like Grön CBD that guarantees their CBD oil contains no THC.

 In closing, I want to stress that your chances of failing a drug test with most CBD oils is very, very low.
 But why take chances?
 A little bit of time and research might make the difference between landing that new job or not.